goozbach/resume/resume-source.md

 summary: |
   Linux administrator and trainer with thirteen years of experience.
-  Building and maintaining robust, agile and scalable Linux infrastructure With a focus on Linux customization, creating custom Linux distributions based on CentOS; administration overhead reduction, and ease of use for non-technical users.
+  Building and maintaining robust, agile and scalable Linux infrastructure With a focus on Linux customization, creating custom Linux distributions based on CentOS; administration overhead reduction; and ease of use for non-technical users.

 ...